duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

 Or you can copy all
 ```
+cp -r Library/Services/* ~/Library/Services/
+# copy back the changes so we can save them in repo
+cp -r ~/Library/Services/* Library/Services/
 ```
 You can disable any special key for any app so we can use it for our navigation.
 From System Preferences -> Keyboard -> Shortcuts -> App Chortcuts -> +  than